magellanic-clouds17/etl_renewables_weather/README.md

 ## Technologies Used
 - **Databases**: MongoDB for unstructured data; MySQL for structured data.
 - **Programming**: Python, with libraries such as pandas for data processing.
+SQL to interact with the databases.